A life insurance policy lapses when you fail to make premium payments, resulting in a loss of coverage.

 Lapsed life insurance is simply a life insurance policy with a contract that is no longer valid.

-Fortunately, most life insurance providers offer a short grace period for lapsed policies.
+In the busyness of life, sometimes a bill can slip through the cracks.
+While not all industries are as forgiving, most life insurance providers offer a short grace period for lapsed policies.

 Instead, a grace period is given to allow you to make up for the missed payment and regain the service.

-Most life insurance providers only offer a one-month grace period for you to make up for a missed payment.
+Most life insurance providers offer a one-month grace period for you to make up for a missed payment.